Brutal-webdev/projects/README.md

 all the languages i want to learn or be good at
-1. HTML
+1. HTML - Learning Currently
-2. Css
+2. Css - Learning Currently
-3. Javascript
+3. Javascript - Learning Currently
 4. React
 5. Redux
 6. BootStrap 5
-7. Sass
+7. Sass - Learning Currently
 8. Typescript

 Back End